 How do we know if a country is a "developing" country?

 The United Nations uses a metric called the Human Development Index (HDI) to determine whether a country is fully developed or still developing.
 The HDI considers a broad range of factors, including economic growth, life expectancy, health, education, and quality of life.
-The highest possible HDI score is a 1.0.
-A country that scores less than .80 is considered developing.
+The highest possible HDI score is a 1.0, and any country that scores less than .80 is considered developing.
 Of the 191 countries analyzed in the 2021/22 Human Development Report, 125 scored below .80 and were considered developing (see table that follows text).

 Another frequently used method of determining whether a country is developed or developing is to examine that country's nominal gross national income (GNI) per capita, which is a useful at-a-glance tool to estimate a country's overall standard of living.
 Countries whose nominal GNI rises above a certain threshold (which changes slightly each year) are classified as developed, while those whose GNI falls below that amount are considered still developing.